1 lined cookie sheet *Use parchment paper only

 - 1½ cups dry roasted, salted peanuts

-- 1½ cups chocolate chips *I prefer to use vegan chocolate chips
+- 1½ cups vegan chocolate chips *Or your favorite variety

 - 1-2 tablespoons flakey sea salt *Use regular sea salt if needed